Maternal and Child Health Promoter

 2. Increase the capacity of women and family members to adopt key maternal and child health behaviors.

 3. Increase the capacity of key actors and groups to strengthen community systems that enable the adoption of maternal and child health behaviors.

-As community organization and empowerment is key to promoting sustainable community health, Volunteers also work with the community at large to achieve objective 3 of the project.
-In this they link key community leaders and organizations to engage in campaigns, activities, and/or projects that enable the adoption of healthy behaviors.
-Volunteers use participatory methodologies to facilitate the assessment of community needs, linkage of actors and the actual execution of campaigns, activities, or small scale projects.
-Examples include organization of parades to promote better nutrition, workshops to empower women and girls, and small scale infrastructure that improve health services or family homes.
+Volunteers also work with the community to achieve the third objective of the project, which addresses how environmental factors influence behavior change and mobilizes communities to adopt new behaviors for improved maternal and child health.
+Volunteers work with the community to connect key leaders and organizations in the assessment of community needs.
+Together they collaborate to implement campaigns, activities, and projects that enable the adoption of healthy behaviors.
+Examples include organizing parades to promote better nutrition, workshops to empower women and girls, and small scale infrastructure that improve health services or family homes.

 The project is designed with an emphasis on behavior change theory, community empowerment, and sustainability.
 All work performed by Volunteers within the project reflects this approach and is accomplished in collaboration with the community in which they work.
 A monitoring and evaluation system is in place to track project progress and outcome.

 In the past year, the world has been impacted by the COVID-19 pandemic.
 As a Volunteer, you will be trained in how to best protect yourself from COVID-19 exposure and understand the impact of and steps to reduce stigma related to COVID-19.
 You may also have the opportunity to engage with your community on implementing or enhancing COVID-19 mitigation activities, such as COVID-19 prevention and risk reduction strategies including social distancing, hand washing, mask wearing, addressing myths and misconceptions related to these practices, and vaccine hesitancy.
 Activities will be tailored to address the COVID-19 circumstances in the communities where you will serve.